KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :type: :struct:`Part`
     :access: Get only

-    Control reference part is the :struct:`Part` relative to which the directions (as displayed on the navball and returned in :attr:`FACING`) are determined.
-A part may be set as the control reference part by "Control From Here" action or :attr:`PART:CONTROLFROM` command (available for parts of specific types), but if it's not set, the root part is used as the reference part (even if a part of this type can't be selected as the reference part otherwise).
+    Returns the :struct:`Part` serving as the control reference, relative to which the directions (as displayed on the navball and returned in :attr:`FACING`) are determined.
+A part may be set as the control reference part by "Control From Here" action or :meth:`PART:CONTROLFROM` command (available for parts of specific types).  **NOTE:** It is possible for this to return unexpected values if the root part of the vessel cannot serve as a control reference, and the control has not been directly selected.

 .. attribute:: Vessel:PARTS